January 1-3, 1928 (Sunday–Tuesday)

 Hight and Daugherty—the U.S. steppers—Two boys with an eccentric dance of Ferina

-Joe Wong and Co.—The Chinese Vitaphone Artists—A clever oriental singer of American popular songs
+Joe Wong and Co.—The Chinese Vitaphone Artists—A clever oriental singer of American

 March 18-20, 1928 (Sunday–Tuesday)